 There are just 3 simple ingredients needed for this milk and white chocolate almond bark (the clue is in the name, LOL).

 - Milk chocolate: I like using milk chocolate for bark because I like my desserts super sweet.
 Any kind of milk chocolate will work, but I tend to prefer chocolate bars over chocolate chips.
-If you like, you can use semi-sweet or dark chocolate instead.
+If you like things a bit less sweet, you can use semi-sweet or dark chocolate instead.

 - White chocolate: Again, any kind of chocolate will work here.
 I tend to use whatever white chocolate is on special offer at the time!

-- Almonds: Of course, you'll need some almonds to make white chocolate bark with almonds.
-I used roasted almonds with sea salt which gave a great flavour and it was the perfect mix of salty and sweet.
-I also put mine in whole because I liked the way it looked!
-You can use any type of almonds you like- salted or unsalted, flaked, blanched, whole or chopped- the choice is yours!
+- Almonds: Of course, you'll need some almonds to make this recipe!
+I used roasted almonds with sea salt which gave a great flavour- the perfect mix of salty and sweet.
+I also put mine in whole because I liked the way it looked.
+You can use any type of almonds you like: salted or unsalted, flaked, blanched, whole or chopped- the choice is yours!

 Equipment

-- 8x8-inch tin.
-You can also use a tray if you prefer- bark is quite a rustic dessert so it can be any size you like.
+- 8x8-inch tin: You can also use a flat tray if you like but it'll spread out more and be thinner.
+Bark is quite a rustic dessert so it can be any size you want, but I prefer mine on the thicker side.

 How to make milk and white chocolate almond bark

-Step 1: Line an 8x8-inch tin with parchment paper, ready for the melted chocolate layer.
+Step 1: Line an 8x8-inch tin with baking paper, ready for the melted chocolate layer.

 Step 2: Break up 200g of milk chocolate and place it into a heatproof bowl.
 You can melt the chocolate in the microwave or by placing the bowl over a saucepan of simmering water to create a double boiler.
 If using the microwave, make sure to stir the chocolate every 20 seconds or so to prevent burning.